Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/loop_subdivide.rst

 Options
 =======

-Options are only available while the tool is in use, and are displayed in the 3d view header
+Options are only available while the tool is in use, and are displayed in the 3D View header

 Even :kbd:`E`
    Only available for single edge loops.